CodeDragon03/CodeDragon03/README.md

 </div>

-                                        I must Create a System, or be enslav’d by another Man’s; I will not Reason and Compare, my business is to Create.
+                                        I must Create a System, or be enslav’d by another Man’s; I will Reason but not Compare, my business is to Create.

                                                                                                                    William Blake